microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 You will deploy an instance of MedTech service in your Azure Health Data Service workspace, and configure it to receive and transform medical IoT data for persitence in your FHIR service (deployed in challenge 1) as Observation resources.

 - **Deploy **[Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/)** for MedTech service to **[ingest](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/iot-data-flow#ingest)** medical IoT device data**

+    Hint: An Event Hubs namespace provides a unique scoping container, in which you create one or more event hubs.

 - ****[Deploy](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure)** a new instance of the MedTech service in your Azure Health Data Services workspace (deployed in challenge 1) and configure it to ingest IoT data from the above Event Hubs instance**
 - **Deploy the **[IoT mapper tool](https://github.com/microsoft/iomt-fhir/tree/main/tools/data-mapper)****
   - Import **[sample IoT messages](https://github.com/microsoft/azure-health-data-services-workshop/tree/main/Challenge-09%20-%20MedTech%20service/SampleData/Answers)** into tool to customize device mapping to FHIR